tsgates/arch-wiki-markdown/wiki/Installing_with_Fake_RAID.md

 Installing with Fake RAID
 =========================

-> Summary

-Provides detailed instructions for installing Arch Linux on "fake RAID" volumes.
-This guide is intended to supplement the Official Arch Linux Install Guide or the Beginners' Guide.

-> Related
+Related articles

-Installing with Software RAID or LVM
+-   Installing with Software RAID or LVM

-Convert a single drive system to RAID
+-   Convert a single drive system to RAID

-> Resources

-RAID/Onboard @ Gentoo Linux Wiki

-Related forum thread
+-   Installation guide
+-   Beginners' guide

 The purpose of this guide is to enable use of a RAID set created by the on-board BIOS RAID controller and thereby allow dual-booting of Linux